ceramicnetwork/CIPs/CIPs/CIP-69/CIP-69.md

 * The first 5 `tags`, prepend each tag string with `tag-`
 * The `schema`, prepend the schema StreamID string with `schema-`
 * All DID strings in the `controllers` array, prepend each DID with `controller-`
-* The StreamID string of the document, prepend with `StreamID-`
+* The StreamID string of the document, prepend with `streamid-`

 The bloom filter is created using the javascript [bloom-filters](https://github.com/Callidon/bloom-filters) library.
 Specifically using the *Classic Bloom Filter*.
 An example for how to create the filter can be observed below.